 Let’s take a look at what bar managers do and how many hours they typically work.

-What Does a Bar Owner or Bar Manager Do?
+What Does a Bar Owner, Bar Manager, or Bar Supervisor Do?

 The simple answer is that a bar owner or bar manager supervise all the business aspects of a bar.
 Of course, some bar owners take more of a backseat.
 They’ll invest in the bar initially, then let the bar manager run the day-to-day operations.

-The duties of a bar supervisor are managing inventory, hiring, training, and overseeing staff, maintaining a budget, leading operations, conducting marketing, and driving sales.
+The duties of a bar supervisor are managing inventory, hiring, training, and overseeing staff, maintaining a budget, managing operations, conducting marketing, bar promotion, and driving sales.

 Bar Manager Job Description